 1. How often will I be expected to volunteer?

 Volunteers are expected to attend one three-hour weekly shift.
-Traveling to and from the Hospice adds an additional hour to the weekly commitment.
+Traveling to and from the Hospice adds an additional 30 minutes to an hour to the weekly commitment.

 2. Where is the Connecticut Hospice, and how do I get there?

 The Connecticut Hospice is located 100 Double Beach Road Branford, CT 06405.
 Shift leaders drive all volunteers to and from CT Hospice.

 Volunteers perform a variety of tasks.
 Some are more hands-on, such as keeping patients company and helping nurses get patients ready for bed, while others are less hands-on (yet still equally important!), such as providing each room with clean, cold water.
 Depending on what time of the day your shift is, the tasks you and your fellow volunteers are responsible for will change.

 4. What is the dress code when volunteering at the Connecticut Hospice?

 As a volunteer, just remember to always wear long pants, closed-toed shoes, and your Hospice volunteer ID card.

 5. What is the structure of each shift?